raganwald-deprecated/homoiconic/2012/01/captain-obvious-on-javascript.md

 Which really means, "Get the `.value` from every `input` DOM element, and map the `parseFloat` function over the result."

+## a step in the right direction

 Obviously, this last example involves creating a new function and iterating *twice* over the array.
 Avoiding the extra loop may be an important performance optimization.
 Then again, it may be premature optimization.
 Captain Obvious says: "*These are not examples of things you should do, these are examples of things you should understand how to do and why they work.*"

-Because once you inderstand them, it might occur to you that the `.sequence` method from Oliver Steele's [Functional javaScript][fj] library might be useful:
+Once you inderstand them, it might occur to you that the `.sequence` method from Oliver Steele's [Functional javaScript][fj] library will be useful:

 [fj]: http://osteele.com/sources/javascript/functional/